 Since 1999, Green Dot Bank has offered financial products that help customers build their wealth with the help of online and mobile banking services.

-How does it help customers?
+How do Green Dot Cards help customers?

 The Green Dot Bank credit card is ideal if you aren’t able to qualify for regular unsecured credit cards, which are cards that don’t require you to put down a cash deposit as collateral.

 You can simply apply for the Green Dot Bank credit card with your personal details and a cash deposit that can be as little as $200 or as high as $5,000.
-There’s no need for you to present your credit score to Green Dot because they won’t perform a credit check when you apply for the card.
+There’s no need for you to present your credit score to Green Dot because they won’t perform a credit check when you apply for the Green Dot card.

 This can be an advantage if you don’t have the best credit rating.